CumulusNetworks/docs/content/cumulus-linux-510/Monitoring-and-Troubleshooting/ASIC-Monitoring.md

 ## High Frequency Telemetry

-High frequency telemetry enables you to collect counters at very short sampling intervals (single digit milliseconds to microseconds), which is useful for <span class="a-tooltip">[AI](## "Artifical Intelligence")</span> training.
+High frequency telemetry enables you to collect counters at very short sampling intervals (single digit milliseconds to microseconds).
 The data can help you detect short duration events like microbursts, and provides information about where in time the events happen and for how long.

 High frequency telemetry data provides time series data that traditional histograms cannot provide.
 The time series data helps you understand the shape of the traffic pattern and identify any spikes or dips, or jitter in the traffic.

 {{%notice note%}}
-- Cumulus Linux supports high frequency telemetry on Spectrum-4 switches.
+- Cumulus Linux supports high frequency telemetry on Spectrum-4 switches only.
 - To correlate counters from different switches for debugging and profiling, the switches must have the same time (the switch adds timestamps in the metadata of the counters it collects).
 You can use either NTP or PTP.
 NVIDIA recommends using PTP because the timestamp is accurate among the switches in the fabric at the microsecond level.
 {{%/notice%}}

-You can export the collected data automatically to a configured influxDB service or export a `json` file with the collected data to an external location.
+You can export a `json` file with the collected data to an external location.
 You can then process the data, plot it into a time-series graph and see how the network behaves with high precision.

 {{%notice note%}}
 This collected data is available on the switch until you trigger the next data collection session or until you reboot the switch.